HDG-Community/hdg-wiki-two/content/sophont-species/erefax.md

 Many cultural practices, including and especially that of crest-shaping, migrated from their original signifiers to being purely aesthetic practices.
 Crest-shaping and wool-shearing in particular are rolled into many of the kinky practices between erefax and Affini.
 As erefax are still a herd species, an affini will frequently find that an erefax floret has a large number of pinnates, and may take a multitude of them as florets at a time.

-Erefax lanolin has euphoric, sedative and/or muscle relaxant effects on many other xenosophonts, and thus their wool is prized within the Compact as “dollwool.”
-This has led to popularity
+Erefax lanolin has euphoric, sedative and/or muscle relaxant effects on many other xenosophonts, and thus their wool is prized within the Compact as “dollwool”.
+This has led to popularity with dolls all over the compact.

 ## Article Credit
 Article by Pandora